sjbylo/container-workshop/00-workshop-setup/README.md

 This workshop shows you how to build and use Linux containers on your laptop and then how to run and manage these same container images on OpenShift.

-See below ("What you should do before...") for what you need to configure/install before starting these labs.
+See below ("What you should do before...") for what you need to configure/install before starting this workshop.

 ## Fetch the container (Docker) images you need for this workshop